bravvjr/bravvjr-Battleship_terminal_game_2/README.md

 ## Features

-- **2-player mode**: Play against a friend on the same computer.
+- **Computer VS Player mode**: Play against a friend on the same computer.
-- **Terminal-based**: Simple interface using the command line.
-- **Ships**: The game features multiple ships of different sizes that must be located and sunk.
+- **User-Friendly**: Input validation ensure the player enters valid input and prevents duplicate shots.
+- **Difficulty Levels**: The program adapts the board size and number of ships to match the chosen difficulty.
+- **Smart AI Opponent**: The computer uses intelligent targeting logic to provide a challenging experience.
 - **Grid-based**: The game is played on a grid where each player places their ships and attempts to guess the location of the opponent’s ships.

 ## Requirements